TrueFiEng/restless/sanitizers/README.md

 ### `asBoolean`

 Accepts any value that is a number or a string that represents a boolean (`"true"` or `"false"`).
-Returns a number.
+Returns boolean.

 ```javascript
 asBoolean(true, 'path') // Result.ok(true)